 After graduating with a degree in Economics from Manchester University in 1982, Osman Kavala took over the management of Kavala Group companies.
 Dedicated as he was to running the family business, Osman Kavala was also deeply attuned to cultural forces affecting Turkey.
-In response to the oppressive atmosphere in the aftermath of the military coup on September 12, 1980, he became one of the founders of İletişim Yayınları (İletişim Publishing House) in 1983 with the goal of inspiring positive social change.
+In response to the oppressive atmosphere in the aftermath of the military coup on September 12, 1980, he had contributed to the foundation of İletişim Yayınları (İletişim Publishing House) in 1983 with the goal of inspiring positive social change.
 The mission of İletişim Yayınları was to carry out effective, extensive and popular publishing activities that served the democratization and civilization process in the country.
 In the following years, objectives such as acknowledgement of cultural diversity, dialogue on arts and culture and cultural collaboration became the cornerstones of initiatives he took part in and supported.

 After partaking in relief activities in the aftermath of the 1999 earthquake, he quit his position in the business world and dedicated himself to work in the field of civil society for the betterment of all.
 He became one of the important actors in Turkey’s developing civil society activities during the 1990s, working in a variety of civil society organizations and projects.
 In 2002, he decided to focus his work on arts and culture and founded Anadolu Kültür together with a team of like-minded individuals from the arts, business world, and civil society.
 The group’s objectives included enabling the production, viewing and sharing of arts and culture in Turkey, supporting local initiatives, emphasizing cultural diversity and rights and strengthening local and international collaborations.
 Anadolu Kültür aimed for creating a culture of peace in the society by their projects.